 1.8

-The bracket, like the wedge product, indicates anti-symmetrization of the indices with an implicit factor of 1/2.
+The bracket, like the wedge product, indicates anti-symmetrization of the indices with an implicit factor 1/2.

-Differential forms are particularly suited for analyzing fields on manifolds and vector spaces.
-It is widely used in GRT, providing a more flexible and powerful framework than traditional tensor calculus.
-Compared with the tensor formalism, differential forms together with Cartan’s structure equations (see section IV) offer an efficient way of obtaining the connection elements.
-In section III. the theory of forms is extended to become a Geometric Algebra (GA), also known as a Clifford Algebra, or SpaceTime Algebra (STA).
+Differential forms are in one-to-one correspondence with totally antisymmetric tensor fields.
+These objects are particularly suited for analyzing fields on manifolds and vector spaces in GRT, providing a more flexible and powerful framework than traditional tensor calculus.
+For example, compared with the tensor formalism, differential forms together with Cartan’s structure equations (see section IV and section X) offer an efficient way of obtaining the connection elements.
+In section III the theory of forms is extended to become a Geometric Algebra (GA), also known as a Clifford Algebra, or SpaceTime Algebra (STA).